-The Criteria for Accreditation are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.
-The Criteria include Core Components, and many Core Components have sub-components.
-The Criteria and Core Components are as follows:
+The Criteria for Accreditation are the standards of quality used to determine whether an institution merits accreditation or reaffirmation of accreditation.
+The Criteria include Core Components, which are evaluated during Years 4 and 10 of the Open Pathway review cycle.

 Criterion One.
 Mission

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

 1.A.
 The institution’s mission is broadly understood within the institution and guides its operations.